multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

     --outfile inner_tx.json
 ```

 After creating the inner transaction, we are ready to create the relayed transaction.
-We have to keep in mind that for `Relayed V3` transactions.

 ### Creating the relayed transaction